nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Passenger_Survival/blob/master/Figures/train_test_scale.png "Split and Scale")<br>

 ### 2. Classification
-I tested a range of classification algorithms, including Logistic Regression, Support Vector Machine, K-nearest Neighbors, and Decision Tree.
+I tested a range of classification algorithms, including Logistic Regression, Support Vector Machine, K-nearest Neighbors, and Decision Tree<sup>5</sup>.
 I used the training set to fit the model and the testing set to predict survival and score model accuracy (classification_report()).
 I also used GridSearchCV() to tune the hyperparameters for each model.<br>

 **Figure 16.** Code used to fit and score a Logistic Regression model.<br>